Gabinou/tnecs/DESIGN.md

 This saves some memory, but leads to the inclusive systems being called once for each supertype.
 It is unclear to me if the alternative is more performant.

-Systems are be ran in phases, so they are arranged in "byphase" arrays of pointers.
+Systems are ran in phases, so they are arranged in "byphase" arrays of pointers.
 By default the NULL phase 0 is ran first.
 System order in these phases is first come first served by default, and can be set by the user with ```tnecs_system_order_switch```.